Essex Police: Organisation

 Essex Police is one of the United Kingdom's largest non-metropolitan police forces with a strength of over 4000 sworn police officers.
 Its headquarters, the Force Control Room (FCR) (where emergency calls are routed to) and Essex Police College, are both located in Chelmsford.
+The chief constable is Ben-Julian Harrington, who replaced Stephen Kavanagh after he retired in October 2018.

 Strategically, Essex is an important force.
 Bordering London, the force area consists of affluent city suburbs, large urban areas, industrial centres, rural villages, London Stansted Airport (one of the busiest international airports in the country) and two of the UK's major ports (Harwich and Tilbury).
 The force also polices one of the largest expanses of coastline of any force in the UK.
 The police area covers 1420 sqmi and has a population of around 1,800,000.

-The Chief Constable is Ben-Julian Harrington who replaced Stephen Kavanagh after he retired in October 2018.

 The force has been a regular innovator and is often used by the Home Office to trial new procedures and equipment, including automatic number plate recognition (ANPR), Lantern (handheld wireless fingerprint verification) and the X26 Taser.

-Essex Police was also the subject of the television series Police Interceptors, which followed the work of the specialist Mobile Support Division's ANPR intercept unit that utilise high-performance pursuit vehicles, including the Mitsubishi Evo X and Subaru Impreza, to pursue and intercept mobile criminals.
-In late 2016, Essex Police was also the subject of a television series The Force: Essex, which followed the duties and responsibilities of Essex Police in the modern day, covering the front-line aspect of the police officers on duty, across Essex.

 Previously a number of specialist teams within Essex were grouped into the Mobile Support Division.
-In 2012 Essex Police moved away from the divisional structure to a patrol based structure and the former components of the Mobile Support Division were moved to new command structures.
+In 2012, Essex Police moved away from the divisional structure to a patrol based structure and the former components of the Mobile Support Division were moved to new command structures.
 Roads Policing and Dog Section became part of the Response and Patrol function.